Slevinski/slevinski.github.io/series/university-of-iowa/entries/data-management-and-sharing-plan/handout.md

 - resolving errors discovered during validation
 - managing recurring submissions and updates

-This is why repository delivery should not be treated as a final small step.
+Repository delivery is not a final small step.

 It often requires additional structure, additional documentation, and additional technical review late in the process.